MemoryNode API usage

 ApiError-shaped response witherror_code; else500 INTERNAL. - Finally:

-3. Error envelope
+4. Error envelope

-Errors emitted by the outer catch in handleRequestImpl (apps/api/src/workerApp.ts ~1379–1407) use:
+Errors emitted by the outer catch in handleRequestImpl (apps/api/src/lifecycle/handleRequestImpl.ts) use:

 { "error": { "code": "STRING_CODE", "message": "human readable" } }

-Typical codes: BAD_REQUEST, UNAUTHORIZED, FORBIDDEN, NOT_FOUND, PAYLOAD_TOO_LARGE, RATE_LIMITED, CAP_EXCEEDED, TRIAL_EXPIRED, COST_BUDGET_EXCEEDED, CONTROL_PLANE_ONLY, INTERNAL.
+Typical codes: BAD_REQUEST, UNAUTHORIZED, FORBIDDEN, NOT_FOUND, PAYLOAD_TOO_LARGE, RATE_LIMITED, CAP_EXCEEDED, TRIAL_EXPIRED, COST_BUDGET_EXCEEDED, INTERNAL.
 Correlate responses with the x-request-id header.

-4. Rate limits, concurrency, quotas
+5. Rate limits, concurrency, quotas

 All defined in apps/api/src/auth.ts, apps/api/src/usage/quotaReservation.ts, and packages/shared/src/plans.ts.